ShihWen/udacity-data-engineer/mrt-traffic-project/README.md

 ### Describe and Gather Data
-_Describe the data sets you're using.
-Where did it come from?
-What type of information is included?_

 The project includes 3 datasets from 2 sources:
   - Taipei Metro hourly traffic data released by [Taipei Rapid Transit Corporation](https://data.gov.tw/dataset/128506) on monthly basis.
 Columns include date, hour, entrance_station, exit_station and traffic sequentially.